feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "548ccbda-6e42-4cb4-a532-76cacdccda61"
+#> [1] "7234ef30-7060-4b89-884c-5d123ca8e3ef"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> [1] "Layer your blue Calvin Klein shirt with a neutral-colored cardigan or blazer, add a coordinating scarf, and finish with stylish boots to complement the pink trousers for a polished winter look."
+#> [1] "Pair the blue Calvin Klein shirt and pink trousers with a neutral-colored (like grey, navy, or camel) wool coat, dark shoes, and a coordinating scarf for a stylish winter look."
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "7e8c5ffe-e504-4444-bb46-88116950edf6"
+#> [1] "03e0dde5-43f3-451a-988e-c0b2d350519d"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> [1] "Layer the blue Calvin Klein shirt with a neutral-colored sweater or blazer and wear with warm accessories like a scarf and boots for a stylish winter look."
+#> [1] "Pair the blue Calvin Klein shirt and pink trousers with a neutral-colored sweater or blazer and stylish footwear for a chic winter look."
 #>
 #>
 #>
 #> $chosen_response
-#> Layer your blue Calvin Klein shirt with a neutral-colored cardigan or blazer,
+#> Pair the blue Calvin Klein shirt and pink trousers with a neutral-colored (like
-#> add a coordinating scarf, and finish with stylish boots to complement the pink
+#> grey, navy, or camel) wool coat, dark shoes, and a coordinating scarf for a
-#> trousers for a polished winter look.
+#> stylish winter look.
 ```

 ## Code of Conduct